Minister for Community Care

-The Minister for Public Health and Women's Health is a junior ministerial post in the Scottish Government.
+The Minister for Community Care is a junior ministerial post in the Scottish Government.
 The minister is not a member of the Scottish Cabinet, and reports to the Cabinet Secretary for Health and Social Care.

-The current minister is Jenni Minto, who was appointed by First Minister Humza Yousaf on 29 March 2023.
+The current minister is Alison Thewliss, who was appointed by First Minister John Swinney on 20 May 2026.

 Overview

 The office in its current form has specific responsibility for: